Real-UtopiaNo/7008GroupWork/README.md

 ─ test_bayesian.py      #Test the accuracy of bayesian classifier
 ─ test_roberta.py      #Test the accuracy of roberta classifier
 ─ test_randomforest.py      #Test the accuracy of random forest classifier
+─ test_machinel.py      #Test the accuracy of TF-IDF retrieval method
+─ test_deepl.py      #Test the accuracy of of Roberta retrieval method